Testing the isotropy of high energy cosmic rays using spherical needlets: Conclusion

 Although we have used needlets that are compactly supported windows in the harmonic space, it may be arguable that they are not the most appropriate tool.
-One could consider, as an alternative, better spatially concentrated functions \citep[such as the Mexican needlets, see \eg][]{lan:marinucci:2009} or, in general, try to optimize the needlet window function given prior knowledge of the physical problem and of the expected properties of anisotropic distributions of the cosmic ray direction of incidence.
-In this spirit, it would be interesting to consider directional wavelet such as curvelets or ridgelets \citep[see][]{starck+2006} to test for specific strip-like alternative densities.
-It is also possible to consider non-dyadic needlets.
-The choice of $\cB \in (1,2)$ allows a finer coverage of the frequency line.
+One could consider, as an alternative, better spatially concentrated functions [see, e.g., \citet{lan:marinucci:2009}, such as the Mexican needlets] or, in general, try to optimize the needlet window function given prior knowledge of the physical problem and of the expected properties of anisotropic distributions of the cosmic ray direction of incidence.
+In this spirit, it would be interesting to consider directional wavelet such as curvelets or ridgelets [see \citet{starck+2006}] to test for specific strip-like alternative densities.
+It is also possible to consider nondyadic needlets.
+The choice of $\cB\in(1,2)$ allows a finer coverage of the frequency line.
 The numerical results presented here have not taken this benefit into full account, and whether significantly higher power can be obtained by optimizing this number remains to be investigated.

-Finally, in addition to the aforementioned possible extensions of our methods, we want to stress that the work presented here also opens the way to two lines of future investigations, one on the applications side, and one more theoretical.
-On the experimental side, it will be of much interest to apply the method on larger data sets (for instance by lowering the energy threshold to increase the available sample size).
+Finally, in addition to the aforementioned possible extensions of our methods, we want to stress that the work presented here also opens the way to two lines of future investigations, one on the applications side and one more theoretical.
+On the experimental side, it will be of much interest to apply the method on larger data sets (for instance, by lowering the energy threshold to increase the available sample size).
 On the theoretical side, the validation of the approach has to be investigated on the basis of some theory in the minimax framework it is designed for.